solarce/awsadvent2012/aws-advent-day-6-cloudformation-primer.md

 `PARAMETERS  InstanceTypeInput  false  EC2 instance type`

-After you've verified the template is valid
+After you've verified the template is valid, you can try creating it using the _cfn-create-stack_ command.
+The you give the command a _stackname_ and a file or URL for the template you want to use.
+The command will return some info, including the new stack id

+Note:__Running this command with a template will create AWS resources, that you will be billed for if they exceed your free tier__

+An example of creating a stack is shown below

+`cfn-create-stack basic-test-1 --template-file basic.template`

+`arn:aws:cloudformation:us-west-2:740810067088:stack/basic-test-1/bae25430-4037-11e2-ac91-50698256405b`

+You can check the progress of the stack creation with the _cfn-describe-stack-events_, which you give the _stackname_.

+An example of a stack creation in progress

+`cfn-describe-stack-events basic-test-1`

+`STACK_EVENT  basic-test-1  Ec2Instance   AWS::EC2::Instance          2012-12-07T06:35:42Z  CREATE_IN_PROGRESS`

+`STACK_EVENT  basic-test-1  basic-test-1  AWS::CloudFormation::Stack  2012-12-07T06:35:37Z  CREATE_IN_PROGRESS  User Initiated`

+An example of the stack creation finished

+`cfn-describe-stack-events basic-test-1`

+`STACK_EVENT  basic-test-1  basic-test-1  AWS::CloudFormation::Stack  2012-12-07T06:36:24Z  CREATE_COMPLETE`

+`STACK_EVENT  basic-test-1  Ec2Instance   AWS::EC2::Instance          2012-12-07T06:36:24Z  CREATE_COMPLETE`

+`STACK_EVENT  basic-test-1  Ec2Instance   AWS::EC2::Instance          2012-12-07T06:35:42Z  CREATE_IN_PROGRESS`

+`STACK_EVENT  basic-test-1  basic-test-1  AWS::CloudFormation::Stack  2012-12-07T06:35:37Z  CREATE_IN_PROGRESS  User Initiated`

+To delete the stack, you use the _cfn_delete_stack_ command and give it the _stackname_.
+An example run is shown below.

+`cfn-delete-stack basic-test-1`

+`Warning: Deleting a stack will lead to deallocation of all of the stack's resources.
+Are you sure you want to delete this stack?
+[Ny]y`

+At this point we've covered writing some basic templates and how to get started using a template with the CLI tools.

 Where to go from here
 ---------------------

+To start you should read the [Learn Template Basics](http://docs.amazonwebservices.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html) and [Working with Templates](http://docs.amazonwebservices.com/AWSCloudFormation/latest/UserGuide/template-guide.html) documentation.

+While writing and exploring templates, I highly recommend getting familiar with the [Template Reference](http://docs.amazonwebservices.com/AWSCloudFormation/latest/UserGuide/template-reference.html) which has detailed docs on the various Template types, their properties, return values, etc.

-Amazon has provided a wide variety of templates in the [Sample Templates library](http://aws.amazon.com/cloudformation/aws-cloudformation-templates/), ranging from [single EC2 instances](), to [Drupal]() or [Redmine]() application stacks, and even a full blown [multi-tier application in a VPC](), which you're able to download and run.
+Finally, Amazon has provided a wide variety of templates in the [Sample Templates library](http://aws.amazon.com/cloudformation/aws-cloudformation-templates/), ranging from [single EC2 instances](https://s3.amazonaws.com/cloudformation-templates-us-east-1/EC2InstanceSample.template), to [Drupal](https://s3.amazonaws.com/cloudformation-templates-us-east-1/Drupal_Single_Instance_With_RDS.template) or [Redmine](https://s3.amazonaws.com/cloudformation-templates-us-east-1/Redmine_Single_Instance_With_RDS.template) application stacks, and even a full blown [multi-tier application in a VPC](https://s3.amazonaws.com/cloudformation-templates-us-east-1/multi-tier-web-app-in-vpc.template), which you're able to download and run.

+I've put the samples from this article in the [Github repository](https://github.com/solarce/awsadvent2012) as well.

+I hope you've found this post helpful in getting started with CloudFormation.